olsantiago/streaming-app/README.md

 ## Navigation

-Basic remoter controls such as up, down, lef, right, enter, back and esc to exit modals.
+Basic remote controls such as up, down, left, right, enter, back and esc to exit modals.